 Why Run Mobile Usability Testing?

-The primary purpose of running a mobile usability testing is to identify possible glitches to ensure it truly delivers the expected value and practicability from users.
+The primary purpose of running mobile usability testing is to identify possible glitches and ensure that it truly delivers the expected value and practicability for users.
 Usability testing helps to ensure that your app is adding value to your business, as well as meeting the expectations of the final users.
-Ensuring you have good usability for your mobile app will help your business improve customer satisfaction, decrease time on customer support, and increase your sales and revenue.

-Apart from enhancing user experiences, here’s a list of reasons why it's crucial to run a mobile app usability test before releasing it officially for public download.
+Apart from enhancing user experiences, here’s why it's crucial to run a mobile app usability test before releasing it officially for public download:

 - Identify challenges in design